raul23/ebook-classifier-training/README.rst

    - Since the option ``--verbose`` is used, you will see more information printed in the terminal such as if the text is in English or its category.
    - By default, the three mentioned categories are choosen.
-But you can control the categories you want to include in the dataset with the
+But you can control the categories you want to include in the filtered dataset with the
      ``--cat`` option::

       python classify_ebooks.py -u ~/Data/ebooks/ --cat chemistry physics